BuvinJT/distbuilder/docs/ConfigClasses.md

 #### opDataPath

-	opDataPath( rootFileName, isNative=True,
+	opDataPath( rootFileName, isDetached=False,
-				quotes=None, isDoubleBackslash=False )
+                isNative=True, quotes=None, isDoubleBackslash=False )

 Dynamically resolve paths to temp data files used by the operations, or to embed in custom scripts.

-**rootFileName**: A simple ("data key") identifier (with no file extension).
-If a parent directory is specified, be it an absolute or relative path, then full path resolution is left to you.
+**rootFileName**: Under normal circumstances, provide a simple "data key" identifier (with no file extension) for this parameter.
+If a parent directory is included (be it an absolute or relative path), however, then the path will not be modified further (i.e. it will not built from a root name).
+Such allows for other functions that internally employ this one to implicitly handle files located elsewhere as well.
+For example, wrapping `rootFileName` in `qtIfwDetachedOpDataPath()`, is another means to reference the alternate "detached" path (rather than via the `isDetached` option).

+**isDetached**:  Operation data files are normally created within an installer *sub directory*, inside of the user/system temp directory.
+Everything in this directory is automatically purged when the installer/uninstaller completes.
+If you use a "detached op data file path", however, the file will be written to the root of the temp directory, and will not be automatically purged.
+That clean up is left for you to perform.
+The general use case for this feature is to support "detached operations" which can, and typically do, live beyond the installer/uninstaller's process..

 **isNative**: By default, paths are returned in a native format, i.e. with backslashes vs forward slashes as applicable.

-**quotes**: Optionally, you may provide quote strings (e.g. `"` or `'`, or some escaped version of them) to wrap the returned path in such.
+**quotes**: Optionally, you may provide explicit quote strings (e.g. `"` or `'`, or some escaped version of them) to wrap the returned path in such.

-**isDoubleBackslash**: Optionally, use this on Windows, to escape backslashes doubling them up.
+**isDoubleBackslash**: Optionally, use this on Windows, to escape backslashes by doubling them up.

 #### QtIfwExternalOp.RunProgram